binhex/documentation/docker/faq/vpn.md

 4. Copy and paste in the WireGuard configuration file for your VPN provider to ```/config/wireguard/```
 5. Start the container and monitor the log ```/config/supervisord.log``` to ensure the connection is established.

-**Q22.** I see the following in the log /config/supervisord.log, what does it mean and how can i fix it?
+**Q22.** I see the following in the log /config/supervisord.log, what does it mean and how can I fix it?

 ```text
 OPTIONS ERROR: failed to negotiate cipher with server.
 Add the server's cipher ('BF-CBC') to --data-ciphers (currently 'AES-256-GCM:AES-128-GCM:AES-256-CBC') if you want to connect to this server.